Contract clause

 Practical Implications

-- This section exists to prevent federal funds from being directed to entities that have been excluded from government contracting due to serious issues such as fraud or poor performance.
+- This section exists to prevent federal funds from being funneled to ineligible or non-responsible subcontractors.

 - Contractors must carefully vet their subcontractors to avoid compliance violations.

-- Failure to include or comply with this clause can result in contract disputes, penalties, or further debarment actions.
+- Failure to include or comply with this clause can result in contract termination or other penalties.